pablodecm/phd_thesis/src/103_chapter_3.md

-So far we have assumed that the simulated observations can model the data and the only parameters $\boldsymbol{\theta}$ that affect the generative-model are those we are interested in carrying out inference on.
+So far we have assumed that the simulated observations can model the data and the only parameters $\boldsymbol{\theta}$ that affect the generative model are those we are interested in carrying out inference on.
-However, simulated observation effectively depend on the modelling of the physical processes occurring in the proton-proton collisions and the detector, of which often we have an approximate description.
+However, simulated observations effectively depend on the modelling of the physical processes occurring in the proton-proton collisions and the detector, of which we only have an approximate description.
 Those mis-modelling effects have to be accounted in the inference procedure to obtain unbiased estimates, and are accounted by additional *nuisance parameters* in the statistical model when the effect is known and can be approximated.
-For cases where simulation does not provided the desired level of accuracy, the contribution from some of the mixture components can often by estimated from data directly, using what is referred to as *data-driven estimation* techniques.
+For cases where simulation does not provide the desired level of accuracy, the contribution from some of the mixture components can often be estimated from data directly, using what is referred to as *data-driven estimation* techniques.

 #### Nuisance Parameters {#sec:nuis_pars}

-The general definition of nuisance parameters in an statistical model, refers to all the uncertain parameters of the statistical model that are not of intermediate interest but have to be accounted in the inference procedure.
+The general definition of nuisance parameters in a statistical model refers to all the uncertain parameters of the statistical model that are not of intermediate interest but have to be accounted for in the inference procedure.
 These parameters can include uncertain theoretical parameters (e.g. top quark mass or expected background rate), account for limitation on the experimentally measured parameterisations of certain phenomena (e.g. parton density functions uncertainties) or represent the accuracy limits of calibration between data and simulation.
-Nuisance parameters can also represent additional degrees of freedom in the model that cover for possible wrong assumptions or qunatify imprecisions due to the limited of simulated observations.
+Nuisance parameters can also represent additional degrees of freedom in the model that cover for possible wrong assumptions or quantify imprecisions due to the limited number of simulated observations.

 Because the actual generative process for the experimental data is not known perfectly, the simulation-based model is extended with additional parameters that portray the possible variability on the distribution of the detector readouts.
 The formalism developed in the previous part of [Section @sec:stat_model] still applies, noting that the parameter vector
-$\boldsymbol{\theta}=\{\boldsymbol{\theta}_\iota,\boldsymbol{\theta}_\nu\}$,
+$\boldsymbol{\theta}=\{\boldsymbol{\theta}_\iota,\boldsymbol{\theta}_\nu\}$ now
 includes both parameters of interest $\boldsymbol{\theta}_\iota$ and nuisance parameters $\boldsymbol{\theta}_\nu$.
 While the effect of (theoretical) parameters of interest typically only affects the parton-level